NVDARemote/NVDARemote/addon/doc/en/readme.md

 1. Open the NVDA menu, Tools, Remote, Connect.
 2. Choose client in the first radio button.
 3. Select Allow this machine to be controlled in the second set of radio buttons.
 4. In the host field, enter the host of the server you are connecting to, for example nvdaremote.com.
-When the particular server uses an alternative port, you can enter the host in the form <host>:<port>, for example nvdaremote.com:1234.
+When the particular server uses an alternative port, you can enter the host in the form &lt;host&gt;:&lt;port&gt;, for example nvdaremote.com:1234.
 5. Enter a key into the key field, or press the generate key button.
 The key is what others will use to control your computer.
 The machine being controlled and all its clients need to use the same key.